Bonneville International: History

-Bonneville International was formed in 1964, with approval of the LDS Church's First Presidency.
-It was formed to acquire KSL-AM-FM-TV in its hometown of Salt Lake City, as well as KIRO-AM-FM-TV in Seattle, which had previously been subsidiaries of the Deseret News.
+Bonneville International was formed on September 4, 1964, with the approval of the LDS Church's First Presidency.
+It was formed to merge its TV and radio properties, including KSL-AM-FM-TV in its hometown of Salt Lake City, as well as KIRO-AM-FM-TV in Seattle, which had previously been subsidiaries of the Deseret News.
 The LDS Church divested itself of the Seattle stations between 1995 and 1997, but reacquired KIRO-AM 10 years later.
 The company has also owned stations in New York City, Dallas, Kansas City, and Los Angeles at one point.

 In 1980 it formed Bonneville Communications Corporation, primarily to broadcast LDS General Conference.

 Bonneville prided itself on "values-oriented programming" and community involvement, in line with the company's mission as set forth by its first president and founder, Arch L. Madsen.
 According to Bonneville International's website, their values reflect an understanding that "families are the basic unit of society... and that strong families build strong communities."

 Due to a Federal Communications Commission (FCC) media cross-ownership rule, Bonneville was unable to purchase additional media outlets in Salt Lake City beyond its flagship cluster.
 In anticipation of a rule change, Bonneville purchased four additional Salt Lake radio stations in 2002.
 The FCC did not grant approval for this purchase until 2003, upon which the stations were acquired by Bonneville.
 The status of this deal is still uncertain—the FCC has only granted a waiver to Bonneville, and a recent court ruling has put the FCC cross-ownership rule changes into question.

 On October 4, 2004, Bonneville International announced plans to buy three stations from Emmis Communications in the Phoenix, Arizona market, in exchange for WLUP "The Loop" in Chicago and cash.

 On January 4, 2006, Bonneville and The Washington Post announced that the frequencies currently used by WTOP, 1500 kHz AM and 107.7 MHz FM, would be reassigned to a new station, "Washington Post Radio."
 WTOP would move to 103.5 MHz, the frequencies currently used by classical music station WGMS, which in turn would move to 104.1 and 103.9 MHz, the frequencies used by WWZZ, which would be closed.

 WGMS itself would fall silent a little more than a year later, on January 22, 2007.
 In its place is 1970s-1980s-adult-hits-station WXGG ("George 104").
 Simultaneously, public radio station WETA-FM dropped its news/talk format in order to revive its previous classical format, via a partnership with Bonneville.
 WETA would also receive WGMS' entire music library, hired WGMS' last program director, and also retained the usage of the WGMS call sign.
 George 104 would last less than four months, when in April 2007, it was announced that the 104.1 frequency would be LMA'd to Radio One.
 On April 7, 2007, the frequency would flip to a Gospel and Inspiration format, known as Praise 104.1.